availproject/avail-light/client/README.md

 webrtc_port = 37001
 # Vector of Light Client bootstrap nodes, used to bootstrap the DHT (mandatory field).
 bootstraps = ["/ip4/13.51.79.255/tcp/39000/p2p/12D3KooWE2xXc6C2JzeaCaEg7jvZLogWyjLsB5dA3iw5o3KcF9ds"]
-# Vector of Relay nodes, which are used for hole punching
-relays = ["/ip4/13.49.44.246/tcp/39111/12D3KooWBETtE42fN7DZ5QsGgi7qfrN3jeYdXmBPL4peVTDmgG9b"]
 # WebSocket endpoint of a full node for subscribing to the latest header, etc (default: ws://127.0.0.1:9944).
 full_node_ws = ["ws://127.0.0.1:9944"]
 # Genesis hash of the network you are connecting to.
 The genesis hash will be checked upon connecting to the node(s) and will also be used to identify you on the p2p network.
 If you wish to skip the check for development purposes, entering DEV{suffix} instead will skip the check and create a separate p2p network with that identifier.